Table of contents

 The Objectives are visualized as rows with begging and end dates suggesting when the goal has to be reached.
 Under the objective, there is a percentage showing how many of the goal key results are already completed and how many are yet left to do.

-Lastly, the Teamhood OKR template uses the columns to track the progress of key results.
-The first column holds the key results that are not yet started, In progress column holds the key results that the team is actively working on, and the output column shows which of the key results have been achieved.
+Lastly, the Teamhood OKR template uses columns to track the progress of key results.
+The Input column holds the key results that are not yet started, In progress column holds the key results that the team is actively working on, and the Output column shows which of the key results have been achieved.
 You also have an option of dividing the Output column into two and tracking which key results have met the minimum percentage required to pass and which have exceeded this percentage altogether.

 Example of such Kanban Board OKRs implemented in Teamhood tool:

 Teamhood is a work collaboration platform for team task management and project management.
 Modern features combined with time-proven kanban system work magic on your projects and team collaboration.
-Try Teamhood for free to see the benefits!